jhegemann/Muonbase/README.md

 # Build
 Building is currently being performed with `g++-9.3.0` and `c++-20`.
-The only dependency so far is `openssl`, where you need both the binary package `openssl` as well as the header files in `openssl-dev`.
+The only dependency so far is `openssl`, where you need both the binary package `openssl` as well as the header files in `libssl-dev`.
 To build, proceed as normal with
 ```
 make clean && make
 ```